Systematic analysis of single heavy baryons $\Lambda_{Q}$, $\Sigma_{Q}$ and $\Omega_{Q}$

 In the past decades, the single heavy baryons have been extensively investigated by many theoretical methods/models, including various quark model\cite{GI,quam1,quam2,quam3,quam4,quam5,quam6,quam7,quam8,quam9,quam10,quam11,quam12,quam13,quam14,quam15,quam16,quam17,quam18,quam19,quam20,quam21,quam22,quam23,quam24,quam25,quam26,quam27}, the heavy hadron chiral perturbation theory\cite{chiral1,chiral2,chiral3,chiral4,chiral5,chiral6}, lattice QCD\cite{Lattice1,Lattice2,Lattice3,Lattice4}, light cone QCD sum rules\cite{LCsum1,LCsum2,LCsum3,LCsum4,LCsum5,LCsum6,LCsum7,LCsum8}, QCD sum rules\cite{Sum1,Sum2,Sum3,Sum4,Sum5,Sum6,Sum7,Sum8,Sum9,Sum10,Sum11,Sum12,Sum13,WZG2,WZG3,WZG5,WZG1,WZG4,WZG8,GLY1} and relativistic flux tube model\cite{Fluxtube}.
 To our knowledge, only Ref.\cite{quam2} focused on the mass spectra of the heavy baryons from ground states to the high excited states systematically in the quark-diquark picture.
 In this literature, heavy baryons are considered in the heavy-quark-light-diquark approximation, which can simplify the complicated relativistic three-body problem.
-Under this quark-diquark picture, the single heavy baryon is considered as the bound system of a heavy quark and a light diquark.
-Thus, the initial three-body problem is reduced to two-step two-body calculations.
+Under this quark-diquark picture, the initial three-body problem is reduced to two-step two-body calculations.
 Another important work was carried out by Roberts and Pervin\cite{quam3}.
 With the non-relativized quark model, they studied various excited states of single heavy baryons by solving three quark systems explicitly.
 On the other hand, a Gaussian expansion method(GEM) was introduced in the non-relativized quark model to solve the three-quark system in Ref.\cite{quam4}.
 In the calculations of the matrix elements of the Hamiltonian of three-body system, particularly when complicated interactions are employed, integrations over all of the radial and angular coordinates become laborious even with GEM.
-In Ref.\cite{quam4}, they developed an infinitesimally-shifted Gaussian basis function to simplify this process.
+In Ref.\cite{quam4}, they developed an infinitesimally-shifted Gaussian(ISG) basis function to simplify this process.